-This recipe comes from Homeroom in Oakland, California, a restaurant that specializes in one thing: mac ‘n’ cheese.
+This homemade macaroni and cheese recipe comes from Homeroom in Oakland, California, a restaurant that specializes in one thing: mac ‘n’ cheese.
 Owners Erin Wade and Allison Arevalo serve the dish in a multitude of creative combos, but this is their classic version, made with sharp cheddar.
 It calls for combining béchamel sauce with grated cheese, then stirring in just-cooked pasta.
 What’s nice about this recipe is its versatility.
 It works beautifully as both a creamy stovetop dish with any sort of mix-ins you like, and as a crunchy baked mac ‘n’ cheese sprinkled with panko breadcrumbs.

 What to buy: Panko is coarse Japanese-style breadcrumbs.
 It’s available in the international section of most supermarkets.

 Watch Erin and Allison make this recipe in their Macaroni and Cheese episode of CHOW’s You’re Doing It All Wrong video series.

 - 1Heat the milk in a medium saucepan over medium-high heat until it just comes to a simmer, then turn off the heat and set aside.

 - 2In a large, heavy-bottomed saucepan, melt the butter over medium heat.
 Add the flour and whisk constantly until the mixture turns light brown in color, about 3 minutes.
 Remove from the heat.

 - 3While whisking constantly, slowly add the hot milk to the flour mixture until evenly combined and smooth.
 (It will get very thick when you first add the milk, then thin out.)